pdeschen/wuff-wiki/Equinox-application.md

   **CHECK:** There's one product in "tutorials/MyEquinoxApp/build/output" folder.
 It contains "MyEquinoxApp" bundle in "plugins" subfolder and in "configuration/config.ini".

-  **CHECK:** The product is runnable and shows "Hello, world!" in console.
+  **CHECK:** The product is runnable and prints "Hello, world!
+I am equinox application!" to the console.

 4. Now let's add product definitions to "build.gradle":